 – Alma Adams

 Growing up in a single parent household, Alma saw that the best way to get ahead was through dedication and hard work.
 Her mother’s sacrifices motivated Alma to not only complete her own education, but to pursue a path that led her to teaching in the classroom too.
-Alma is a strong, divorced mother who raised two wonderful children–including a daughter who followed Alma’s lead and became a teacher herself.
+Alma raised two wonderful children–including a daughter who followed Alma’s lead and became a teacher herself.

-Alma’s introduction to politics was on the Greensboro City School Board, where she became the first African-American woman elected to that body and a strong advocate for educational opportunities for everyone in her community.
-After serving on the Greensboro City School Board, Alma was elected to the Greensboro City Council where she led efforts for affordable housing and neighborhood revitalization programs.
-Alma served on the Greensboro City Council until she was appointed to the General Assembly in 1994 by Governor James B. Hunt.
+Alma’s introduction to politics was on her local School Board, where she became the first African- American woman elected to that body and was a strong advocate for educational opportunities for everyone in her community.
+After serving on the School Board, Alma was elected to a seat on her City Council where she led efforts for affordable housing and neighborhood revitalization programs.

-Alma’s service in the North Carolina House of Representatives has been distinguished by her efforts to improve the lives of women, children and families.
-She has sponsored and supported legislation to strengthen domestic violence laws; worked to improve adolescent pregnancy programs; and supported legislation for quality, affordable health care for seniors and children.
+Alma was appointed to the General Assembly in 1994 and had a distinguished career of service in the North Carolina House of Representatives.
+During that time, Alma fought to improve the lives of women, children and families.
+She fought to increase North Carolina’s minimum wage; sponsored and supported legislation to strengthen domestic violence laws; worked to improve adolescent pregnancy programs; and supported legislation for quality, affordable health care for seniors and children.

 As an educator and artist, Adams has been a strong supporter of North Carolina’s colleges, universities and schools and she has been a strong advocate for the arts and culture.